vk8459698/Mem0-AI/README.md

 As I continue working with these systems, I'm convinced that grounded memory represents a fundamental shift in how we should think about AI reliability.
 The future isn't about models that know everything—it's about models that know when they don't know, can look up what they need, and transparently show their reasoning.

-I'm particularly excited about dynamic memory updating, where systems automatically incorporate new information and flag outdated knowledge.
-I'm also exploring ways to make grounding more transparent—letting users see exactly which sentences in source documents informed each part of a response.
+I'm particularly excited about dynamic memory updating and making grounding more transparent—letting users see exactly which sentences in source documents informed each part of a response.

 ## Why This Matters